-Women in the custody of the Vermont Department of Corrections receive in-prison care.
-BAMBI care providers also work closely with the state Department of Children and Families.
+We also offer in-prison care for women in the custody of the Vermont Department of Corrections and work closely with the Vermont Department of Children and Families.